msjimc/AgileStructure/guide/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

-AgileStructure is composed of two components:  AgileStructure.exe which runs the user interface and analyses the data and bamreaderdll.dll which reads the bam file, extracts the relevant information which its passes to the AgileStructure.exe.
-To work, both files need to be in the same folder, when AgileStructure starts, it will look for the bamreaderdll.dll file and give an error message if it doesn't find it, it will start without the bamreaderdll.dll, but will do nothing.
+AgileStructure is composed of two components:  AgileStructure.exe which runs the user interface and analyses the data and bamreaderdll.dll which reads the ```bam`````` file, extracts the relevant information which it passes to the AgileStructure.exe.
+To work, both files need to be in the same folder, when AgileStructure starts, it will look for the bamreaderdll.dll file and give an error message if it doesn't find it: it will start without the bamreaderdll.dll, but will do nothing.

 ## Data requirements